 If you're expecting money in your bank and it hasn't arrived when you expected it to, then we recommend checking your email inbox to make sure you didn't get an email about a failed withdrawal.
-Learn more about reasons for failed withdrawals.
+Learn more about the reasons for failed withdrawals.
 If you don't see an email, please read on for the next steps to troubleshoot this issue.

 Transfers take 2-5 business days (Monday-Friday) to arrive in your bank account from the date sent.